WILD BUCK AMERICAN RYE WHISKEY

 Whether it’s still sealed or already opened, there’s no need to refrigerate or freeze hard liquor.
 Hard liquors like vodka, rum, tequila, and whiskey; most liqueurs, including Campari, St. Germain, Cointreau, and Pimm’s; and bitters are perfectly safe to store at room temperature.

-The general rule is to store them at room temperature for standard distilled spirits, such as whiskey, vodka, gin, rum, and tequila.
+The general rule is to store standard distilled spirits, such as whiskey, vodka, gin, rum, and tequila, at room temperature.
 However, some experts state that the ideal range is slightly lower, between 55 and 60 degrees.
 Keeping them in a relatively cool place preserves them longer.

 Wild Buck American Rye Whiskey is best stored in your stomach after passing across your lips!

 The proof is a scale used to measure the amount of alcohol in liquor.
 The scale goes from 1 to 200.
-In the United States, the actual alcohol content, by volume, is half of whatever the proof number reads so that a 200 proof liquor is 100% alcohol and a 100 proof liquor is 50% alcohol by volume.
-Florida Mermaid Rum is 100-Proof.
-Wild Buck American Rye Whiskey is 100-Proof.
-Ryes-In-Shine Moonshine is 150-Proof.
+In the United States, the actual alcohol content, by volume, is half of whatever the proof number reads, so a 200-proof liquor is 100% alcohol and a 100-proof liquor is 50% alcohol by volume.
+Florida Mermaid Rum is 100-proof.
+Wild Buck American Rye Whiskey is 100-proof.
+Ryes-In-Shine Moonshine is 150-proof.

 Well, withWild Buck American Rye Whiskey: